 Welcome to the Chapin Library

-The Chapin Library, together with College Archives and Special Collections, is now open in the new Sawyer Library.
-We are located on the 4th floor, one level up from the main library entrance on Level 3.
+The Chapin Library, together with College Archives and Special Collections, is located on the 4th floor of new Sawyer Library, one level up from the library public entrances on Level 3.
 Our main telephone number (serving both Chapin and Archives) is (413) 597-4200.

 The Chapin Library offers the students and faculty of Williams College, together with the wider community of scholars, exciting opportunities for learning and research.
 The Chapin Library documents civilization, in the broadest sense of that word – people, places, events, and ideas – through rare books, manuscripts, and other primary source materials, in all subjects and periods of history, in support of the liberal arts education provided by Williams College.
 Created by an alumnus for the use of Williams undergraduates, it has carried out its mission of instruction and inspiration since 1923.